 Removing blackheads is usually easy.
 Simply apply a small amount of pressure to the sides of it and it should pop right out in a couple of seconds.
 Many find that steaming their face before removing blackheads makes the process easier.

 Blackheads are typically far easier to remove than normal pimples since they’re completely uncovered.
-In contrast, regular pimples are deeper under the skin’s surface and have developed a proactive barrier to keep them safe.
+In contrast, regular pimples are deeper under the skin’s surface and have developed a proactive barrier.

 That’s why they’re harder to remove.